plerpsandplerps/Sprouting-Tales/_drafts/GoalsandConflicts.md

 Whenever a Character takes an action in the narrative, they may choose to have that action **Advance a Goal**.

+If they are no existing Goals they would like to advance, they may set a new Goal.

 ### Obstructing a Goal